History of the New York Mets: 1973: "Ya Gotta Believe!"

-This was the only NL East title between 1970 and 1980 that wasn't won by either of the two Pennsylvania-based teams, the Philadelphia Phillies or the Pittsburgh Pirates.
+This was the only NL East title between 1970 and 1980 that was not won by either of the two Pennsylvania-based teams, the Philadelphia Phillies or the Pittsburgh Pirates.
 Those two teams reigned exclusively as NL East champions during that span (Pirates from 1970–1972 and won the 1971 World Series, 1974, 1975, and winning the 1979 World Series, Phillies from 1976–1978 and winning the 1980 World Series).

-1974-1979: The Midnight Massacre and Dark Ages
+1974–1979: The Midnight Massacre and Dark Ages

 After the Mets' 1973 pennant-winning season, the team fell out of contention.
 They fell below .500 for the first time in six years, and while they resumed their winning ways in 1975 and 1976, they never came close to winning the NL East.
 As the 1975 season ended, owner Joan Payson died, leaving the team to her husband Charles.
 While Joan Payson had been the driving force behind the Mets, Charles did not share her enthusiasm.
 Charles delegated his authority to his three daughters, with the youngest, Lorinda Payson de Roulet, becoming team president.
 In turn, Payson's daughters left control over baseball matters to club chairman Grant.
 Contract disputes with star pitcher Tom Seaver and slugger Dave Kingman erupted in 1977.
-These disputes came to a head when both players were traded on June 15, the trading deadline, to the Cincinnati Reds and San Diego Padres, respectively, in what New York tabloids dubbed "The Midnight Massacre."
+These disputes came to a head when both players were traded on June 15, the trading deadline, to the Cincinnati Reds and San Diego Padres, respectively, in what New York tabloids dubbed "The Midnight Massacre".
 The Mets received six players in the two deals, but none had any lasting impact.
-Attendance dropped, to the point where Shea Stadium was nicknamed "Grant's Tomb."
+Attendance dropped, to the point where Shea Stadium was nicknamed "Grant's Tomb".
 Coincidentally, the Yankees began their resurgence at roughly the same time, further eroding the Mets' fan base.

 The team finished in last place yet again in 1978.
 By this time, it was obvious that Grant had mismanaged the team and failed to invest in its future.
 The Paysons forced Grant to resign at the end of the season, and de Roulet became chairwoman of the board as well as president.
 Things only got worse in 1979.
-The Mets were in last place before the end of April, and attendance dropped below 1 million for the first time in history.
+The Mets were in last place by mid-May, and attendance dropped below 1 million for the first time in history.
 They would not become a competitive team again until the mid-1980s, marking the first time that both New York teams were competitive at the same time, both on the field and at the box office.